 Lakshman Sagar is conveniently located within driving distance of Jaipur (four hours), Jodhpur (two hours) and Udaipur (four hours).
 It can also be reached from Pushkar (three hours).

-Cottages start from approximately $310 per double per night, inclusive of all meals, taxes and a number of activities.
+Cottages start from approximately (US)$310 per double per night, inclusive of all meals, taxes and some activities.
 The property is best visited from October to March.
 It’s closed during the hottest months of May, June and July.

-If you’d like to include a stay at Lakshman Sagar on your upcoming trip to Rajasthan, please do get in touch.
-As the experts in private, tailor-made tours of this region we’d be an ideal match to assist with your arrangements.
-For your inspiration, you may like to begin with our Essence of Rajasthan sample itinerary; or, check out our Favourite Rural Hideaways in Rajasthan for more places like this.0
+If you’d like to include a stay at Lakshman Sagar on your upcoming trip to Rajasthan, please get in touch.
+As experts in private, tailor-made tours of this region we’re the ideal match to assist with your arrangements.
+Check out our Favourite Rural Hideaways in Rajasthan for more places like this.0